virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 	Stack now 0 67
 	Error: popping nterm IF (1.2-3: )
 	Stack now 0
-	Cleanup: discarding lookahead token _SYMB_166 (1.7-10: )
-	Stack now 0
+	Cleanup: discarding lookahead token THEN (1.7-10: ) Stack now 0
 	Compiler pass 1 failure.
 	[HELP] >

 As you can see, the trace is very long, so I've had to cut out a bunch of it in the middle.
+Even so, the trace isn't exactly easy to read.
-However, you can see that the parser got as far as determining that we have an "IF", followed by an "ARITH_EXP" (which is its way of referring to the BNF type <ARITH-EXP>), followed by "_SYMB_166", before bailing.
-To see what the cryptic _SYMB_166 refers to, I'm afraid you have to look in the file HAL_S.y (included in this zipfile) to find that it means (as you might expect) the token "THEN".
+However, I think that you can see that the parser got as far as determining that we have an "IF", followed by an "ARITH_EXP" (which is its way of referring to the BNF type <ARITH-EXP>), followed by the token "THEN, before bailing out.

 So why did it fail?
 Because if you look in the BNF grammar, you find that there's no rule for a token "IF" followed by an <ARITH-EXP>